bluehathi/leadsetu/README.md

 ## Authorization & Permissions

-- **Policies**: All major models (ProspectList, Contact, Company, Lead, EmailCampaign, Workspace, ActivityLog, MailConfiguration, Role, Permission, Dashboard, Settings) have Laravel policies registered and enforced in their controllers.
+- **Policies**: All major models (ProspectList, Contact, Company, Lead, EmailCampaign, Workspace, ActivityLog, MailConfiguration, Role, Permission, Dashboard, Settings) have Laravel policies registered and enforced in their controllers via `$this->authorize()` calls.
-- **Controller Enforcement**: All resource and custom controller actions use `$this->authorize()` or resource authorization to enforce permissions.
+- **Controller Enforcement**: All resource and custom controller actions use explicit policy-based authorization.
 - **Permission Seeder**: Permissions are seeded and mapped to roles.
 Update `database/seeders/PermissionSeeder.php` to add or change permissions.
 - **UI Enforcement**: The frontend uses the user's permissions (shared via Inertia) to show/hide actions and navigation.
 - **Routes**: All admin routes are protected by both middleware and policy checks for defense-in-depth.

+## Validation & Form Requests

+- **Form Requests**: All validation logic is handled by Laravel Form Request classes.
+- **Organization**: Form Requests are organized into domain-specific subfolders under `app/Http/Requests/` (e.g., `Company/StoreCompanyRequest.php`, `User/UpdateUserRequest.php`).
+- **Controller Usage**: Controllers type-hint the appropriate Form Request for each action, ensuring consistent validation and authorization.
+- **Cleanup**: Obsolete Form Request files outside their subfolders have been removed for clarity.

 ## Email & Queue
 - Configure SMTP settings per workspace in the UI or via the database.